What Is The Performance Ceiling of My Classifier? Utilizing Category-Wise Influence Functions for Pareto Frontier Analysis: Related Work

 \section{Related Work}

 \looseness-1 \textbf{Sample Influence Estimation.} Influence functions comprise a set of methods from robust statistics \citep{hampel1974influence, cook1982residuals} that can be used to approximately estimate influence without requiring retraining, i.e., they can help create a conceptual link that traces model performance to samples in the training set.
 For gradient-based models trained using empirical risk minimization, the seminal work by \citet{koh2017understanding} utilizes a Taylor-series approximation and LiSSA optimization \citep{agarwal2017second} to compute sample influences and relies on the Hessian matrix.
 Follow-up works such as Representer Point \citep{yeh2018representer} and Hydra \citep{chen2021hydra} improve influence estimation performance for deep learning models.
 More recently, efficient influence estimation methods such as DataInf \citep{kwon2023datainf}, Arnoldi iteration \citep{schioppa2022scaling}, and Kronecker-factored approximation curvature \citep{grosse2023studying} have been proposed which can even be employed for larger models.
 Some other approaches directly utilize the gradient space to measure influence \citep{pruthi2020estimating, charpiat2019input}, while others use some ensemble methods~\citep{bae2024training,kim2024gex, dai2023training}.
 Recent work has also found that \textit{self-influence} only on the training set can be a useful measure for detecting sample influence \citep{bejan2023make, thakkar2023self}.
 Influence functions have been widely used in the community for a number of data-centric applications \citep{feldman2020neural, chhabra2024what, richardson2023add}, but the focus of these works has predominantly been on using the overall accuracy of the model as a proxy for performance measurement.
 This contrasts with the main motivation in our paper, where we seek to study how different samples in the training set influence different categories/classes of the data.
-Such class-wise tradeoff analysis based on the Pareto frontier is of paramount importance in multiple applications, such as category-aware domain adaptation \citep{wenxiao_category} and fair classification \citep{fair_pareto, martinez2020minimax}.
+Such class-wise tradeoff analysis based on the Pareto frontier is of paramount importance in multiple applications, such as category-aware domain adaptation \citep{wenxiao_category} and fair classification \citep{fair_pareto, martinez2020minimax}. \textbf{Pareto frontier Analysis.} \looseness-1Pareto frontier analysis is widely employed in many domains, where multiple objectives need to be optimized simultaneously, necessitating solutions that can effectively measure the tradeoffs between each of the objectives.
+For instance, \cite{NEURIPS2023_960573a3} analyzes Pareto tradeoffs across resources for model training including data, model architectures, and computation. \cite{NEURIPS2019_685bfde0} introduces Pareto multi-task learning, where multiple Pareto-optimal solutions are generated efficiently to help practitioners choose the best one according to their tradeoff preferences.
+Other work, such as the Iterated Pareto Referent Optimization method proposed by \cite{10.5555/3709347.3743813} for multi-objective reinforcement learning, decomposes the search for optimal paths into a sequence of single objectives.
+Similarly, \cite{NEURIPS2023_32285dd1} handles distributional pareto-optimal policies in reinforcement learning under uncertainty.
+Pareto-optimal tradeoffs have also been studied in other problem domains, such as neural architecture search \citep{JMLR:v20:18-598}.
+As is evident, none of these works investigate category-wise tradeoffs during training and analysis of the Pareto-front for assessing the performance ceiling of a given classifier, unlike our work. \looseness-1\textbf{Other Data-Centric Learning.} Many works in data-centric learning study research questions beyond Pareto frontier analysis and category-wise influence estimation. \textit{Datamodels} \citep{ilyas2022datamodels} estimate training sample contributions as well, but only for one test sample at a time.
+Other approaches such as \citep{jain2022efficient, paul2021deep, killamsetty2021retrieve} aim to accelerate deep learning training time via subset/coreset selection.
+Data pruning, augmentation, and relabeling approaches \citep{yang2022dataset, tan2024data, kong2021resolving, chhabra2022fair, richardson2023add} and model pruning approaches \citep{lyu2023deeper} based on influence analysis have also been proposed.
+Another related area of research is \textit{active learning} \citep{cohn1996active}, which seeks to iteratively identify optimal samples to annotate given a large unlabeled training data pool \citep{isal, nguyen2022measure, wei2015submodularity}.